jsonpoindexter/nArweaveQL/README.md

 ### API
-All Transaction queries will automatically include the transaction id(s) in the response, other returned fields will only be returned if specified in the *optional* `field: Fields`
+All Transactions returned will automatically include all avaliable fields in the response if no fields are specified in the *optional* `field: Fields`

 *Note*: Calls may take a long time if fetching many transactions (calls are made in batches of 100)